Some countries not implementing VAR properly - FIFA chief

 Unlike in most other competitions, Premier League referees have been told by the PGMOL, which is responsible for match officials in the English game, to use pitchside monitors sparingly, instead relying on what video assistants tell them.

-Tottenham Hotspur manager Jose Mourinho told reporters on Tuesday that the system should be renamed VR - Video Referee - because the pitch referee is no longer making the decisions.

-A survey by pollsters YouGov showed six out of 10 fans felt the system was working badly in the Premier League.

 "At the beginning, (Italy) went through some turbulent times with some critics.
-So I wouldn't take the current critics or criticism, from England in particular and the Premier League, in too much of a dramatic way," said Infantino.
+So I wouldn't take the current critics or criticism, from England in particular and the Premier League, in too much of a dramatic way.

 "There is no reason why in England it cannot be successful if it has been successful everywhere else.